Washiki/myElves/README.md

 ## Crun
 Simple script that executes a gcc command for compiling C++ scripts.

-Takes inputs from an `input.txt`, and outputs to both the `console` and `output.txt` By default, this executes `test.cpp`, but takes filename as an argument
+Takes inputs from an `input.txt`, and outputs to both the `console` and `output.txt`.
+By default, this executes `test.cpp`, but takes filename as an argument.

 #### Setup
 In your .bashrc file, add :